Examples below on

 25 facets, each continually aimed at the target.
 In the above

-illustration, the center mirror has all 25 facets individually aimed at the
+illustration, the center mirror array shows all 25 mirror facets individually

-target throughout the day, compared to the adjacent mirrors, which are
+aimed at the target, compared to the adjacent mirrors, which are

 flat for a visual comparison.

-for solar furnaces to replace two-stage mirrors (a tracking heliostat aimed at a
+for solar furnaces to replace large two-stage mirror systems (a tracking heliostat aimed at a

-parabola) with a single focusing heliostat focused directly on the
+parabola) with a single focusing heliostat that is focused

-ultimate target.
-However, conventional thinking requires an extra 8 to 24
+directly on the ultimate target.
+However, conventional design practice requires an extra 8 to 24

-which is the first step in robot design.
+joint ordering, which is the first step in robot design, can provide (a) highly

 Fortunately, Dr. Anderson can also apply